Stocks rise as Wall Street flirts with another record

 AppLovin and Robinhood Markets helped lead the market after learning they will join the S&P 500 index later this month, along with Emcor Group.
 Many investment funds directly mimic the index or at least compare their performance against it, so a stock’s joining the list of the 500 largest companies can draw investors' dollars immediately.

-AppLovin climbed 12.2%, and Robinhood jumped 15.2% while Emcor slipped 0.5%.
+AppLovin climbed 10.2%, and Robinhood jumped 13.4% while Emcor slipped 0.1%.
 They will replace three companies that have shrunk enough in size to get demoted to S&P’s index of small stocks, the SmallCap 600.
-Those stocks, MarketAxess Holdings, Caesars Entertainment and Enphase Energy, fell by 0.3% to 3.4%.
+Those stocks, MarketAxess Holdings, Caesars Entertainment and Enphase Energy, ranged from a 3.5% loss to a 0.3% gain.

 Trading across most of the market was relatively quiet ahead of several updates coming later this week on the economy and inflation.
 They could alter expectations among traders, who at the moment are unanimously forecasting the Fed will cut its main interest rate for the first time this year at its meeting two Wednesdays from now.